Have you heard about the WordPress microsite?

 Pros of Microsites

-Targeted Content: Miicrosite lets you make content that is more relevant to a certain campaign or target.
+Targeted Content: Microsite lets you create content that is more relevant to a certain campaign or target.
 This makes it easier for users to find the information that is most important to them.

-Less Distractions: Microsites allow users to concentrate on your campaign and CTAs by removing unnecessary components and the main site navigation.
+Less Distractions: Microsites allow users to concentrate on your campaigns and CTAs by removing unnecessary components and the main site navigation.

 Customization: A microsite’s design might differ from that of the main site to make it more engaging and distinctive through the use of graphics, animations, and other elements.